 Should I Stop My Dog From Doing This?

-For one, some grass may have pesticides or herbicides.
+For one, some grass may have pesticides, herbicides, and other chemicals that are harmful to pets.
 Even if the grass itself were not that harmful to our dogs, the chemicals in the grass could be detrimental to our furry friends.

-Secondly, grasses are generally dirty and may contain hookworms or roundworms which your dog may ingest.
-It would cause your dog to be infested, and you would be bothered with the need to de-worm your dog.
+Secondly, grasses are generally dirty and may contain intestinal parasites like hookworms or roundworms, which your dog may ingest.
+It would cause your dog to be infested, and you would be bothered by the need to de-worm your dog.

 Additionally, who knows what other objects might be imbued in the grass which could choke your dog.
-Or there may be something that could poison your furry pet.
+Or there may be something that could cause serious medical conditions, or worse, poison your furry friend.

-These are just fundamental reasons why you should stop your dog from eating grass.
+These are just basic reasons why you should stop your dog from eating grass.

 Alternatively, training your dog not to eat grass will also be beneficial.
 Give him treats as a reward for not eating grass.
 Positive reinforcement training will greatly help in keeping your dog off the grass.

-Visit your veterinarian when your dog is eating grass frantically.
+Visit your veterinarian or a dog behavior specialist when your dog is eating grass frantically or continuously.
 Your vet is sure to know how to help your furry friend curb such a manner.